extraction-tools/ANN/Sammy/README.md

 # Sammy's Hyperparameter-Tuning Demo of Method 2 with Rivanna

 # Introduction
 My current task is the implementation of a full hyperparameter search using Rivanna.
+In this README, I detail my Rivanna setup, techniques, and further tasks.

 # Rivanna Setup Walkthrough Instructions